 If his list is long enough to fill the 16-seat flight then hold on because weather permitting there can be a second flight, if they can fill it.
 When you see everyone looking despondent it is because either no flights are going because of the weather, or there are no more spaces available on the flights that will go out.

 - Nobody speaks English in Tajikair, so it can be very frustrating to arrange all the stuff with a dictionary.
 Try to find somebody among other people at the office who do and ask for help.
 People are very kind and won’t refuse any help.

 - There can be local drivers at the parking lot in front of the airport and also in front of tajikair office who are waiting for tourists and will try to fool you, that flight is canceled because of bad weather and so on, and will offer you a ride to Khorog.
 Just don’t trust them.

-You can buy your ticket at the airport, but it’s likely to be a chaos, and will be difficult if you don’t speak Russian.
+You can also buy your ticket at the airport, but it’s likely to be chaos, and will be difficult if you don’t speak Russian.
 Note that the ticket counter is not in the airport building itself – it is at the rear of the closest two-storey building to the airport, on the other side of the road.

 Lots has been said about how scary this flight is, but in fact it is much safer than going by road.
 Seeing the car wrecks in the valleys below will make you appreciate that the flight has crashed only once in its long history.
 According to our lovely commentator Maria, a plane crashed once in 1993, but that was not due to a missile (like others say).